CloudNationHQ/az-cn-module-tf-kv/README.md

 - capability to handle keys, secrets, and certificates.
 - includes support for certificate issuers.
 - utilization of terratest for robust validation.
+- supports key rotation policy for enhanced security and compliance.
+- integrates seamlessly with private endpoint capabilities for direct and secure connectivity.

 The below examples shows the usage when consuming the module: